Phobetor/allegro-php/docs/Api/ClassifiedsApi.md

 Get the seller's advertisements daily statistics

 This endpoint returns daily statistics collected for a list of advertisements in a given date range for logged user.
+Read more: <a href=\"../../tutorials/jak-wystawic-i-zarzadzac-ogloszeniem-K6r3Z47dKcy#statystyki-wszystkich-ogloszen-sprzedawcy\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/listing-and-managing-classified-ads-5Ln0r6wkWs7#statistics-of-seller-s-classified-ads\" target=\"_blank\">EN</a>.

 ### Example